john30/ebusd-esp/README.md

 board):
 `esptool -cp COM4 -bm dio -cd nodemcu -cb 921600 -ce -cf ebus-v3_d1mini.bin`

-***Note for ESP32 image:***
+***Note for ESP32 images:***
-For the ESP32 image, the first flashing of a blank or otherwise differently flashed device has to be done with the image having "-factory" as suffix in the name, e.g. [ebus-v3_lolin32_factory.bin](dist/ebus-v3_lolin32_factory.bin).
+For all ESP32 images, the first flashing of a blank or otherwise differently flashed device has to be done with the image having "_factory" as suffix in the name, e.g. [ebus-v3_lolin32_factory.bin](dist/ebus-v3_lolin32_factory.bin).
 This contains all relevant parts to get the device up and running.